ChillyPigeon742/GMod-Spawnlist-Generator/README.md

-# GMod-Spawnlist-Generator
+# GMod Spawnlist Generator

-A simple tool made for generating model-based spawnlists for Garry's Mod
+A simple tool for generating model-based spawnlists for **Garry's Mod**.

+## Requirements

+Before using this tool, make sure you have the following:

+- A **16x16 icon**
+  GMod provides many of these by default.
+You can find them in:
+  `resource/icon16/`

-What you need to have:
+- The **models you want to use**
---A 16x16 icon (GMod provides lots of these already in game in resource/icon16) --The models you want to use mounted in game and extracted else where to input into the program
+  These should be:
+  - Mounted in-game
+  - Extracted elsewhere so they can be input into the program